yaroslavros/connect-ip-optimizations/draft-rosomakho-masque-connect-ip-optimizations.md

 This specification changes how CONNECT-IP datagrams are constructed but does not weaken transport-layer integrity or confidentiality protections provided by the underlying HTTP mapping.
 All Capsules travel on the reliable control stream and inherit those protections.

 Context state can be abused for resource exhaustion.
-Endpoints enforce negotiated limits from `connect-ip-optimizations`; they MUST reject creations that exceed the declared template budget and must release budget when a context is retired with OPTIMIZATION_DELETE.
+Endpoints enforce negotiated limits from `connect-ip-optimizations`; they MUST reject creations that exceed the declared template budget and must release budget when a context is retired with CONNECT_IP_OPTIMIZATION_DELETE.
 Implementations SHOULD bound the number of static segments, validate lengths before allocation and cap per-context memory.

 Negotiation and Capsule handling are directional and immutable to reduce desynchronization risk.
 Even/odd Context ID allocation prevents collisions between endpoints; CID 0 is reserved and must not appear in Capsules.
 Unknown CIDs must be dropped.
 Reusing a CID within the same connection after deletion is not permitted; endpoints MUST allocate a fresh CID to change behavior.